Information collected by the practice

 - Correspondence with other professionals relating to you

 - Details of fees we have charged, the amounts you have paid and payment method

-Ryan Hobson is the practice manager and the ‘data controller’.
-He is responsible for ensuring that the information we store about you is kept securely.
-Dr. Jane Major (Clinical Psychologist) is bound by ethics of strict confidentiality, and Ryan Hobson and reception staff, have signed agreements in their contracts that make it unlawful for them to break confidentiality in any way.
+Dr. Jane Major is the director of The Room Between and the ‘data controller’.
+She is responsible for ensuring that the information we store about you is kept securely.
+Dr. Jane Major (Clinical Psychologist) is also bound by ethics of strict confidentiality, and Sarah Hobson our Virtual Assistant, have signed agreements in their contracts that make it unlawful for them to break confidentiality in any way.